 The new set of models relies on household and employment forecasts provided by the San Francisco Planning Department.
-The housing projections are based on the growth scenario being evaluated as part of the 2022 update to the Housing Element of the San Francisco General Plan.
+The Planning Department is currently updating the city's General Plan Housing Element (Housing Element 2022 Update).
+The housing element update is required to be adopted by the city and submitted to the state Department of Housing and Community Development by January 2023.
+One of the primary goals of the Housing Element 2022 Update is to improve housing affordability by increasing the rate of housing production compared with the past several decades.
+The housing projections are based on the Housing Element 2022 Update objective of producing an average of 5,000 housing units per year with adjustments for certain large development plans.
 The employment forecasts are from the Planning Department's Land Use Allocation (LUA) 2017, which is a City-specific refinement of ABAG's growth forecasts, ABAG Projections 2017, which reflect the growth that is assumed in ABAG's Plan Bay Area and Sustainable Communities Strategy Jobs-Housing Connections Scenario.